Derived Burrito Tutorial¶

 },

 upstreamis optional if the source is not registered in an external authority.
-In that case userelationships(see step 7).
+In that case userelationships(see below).

 The type section uses the same flavor as the source but sets projectType